suniique/academic-kickstart/content/home/experience.md

   location = "Remotely working"
   date_start = "2019-02-01"
   date_end = ""
-  description = "Working with Dr. Saikat Basu and Dr. Guan Pang on the project of Topological-Aware Loss Function for Detecting Linear Structures from Image."
+  description = "Working with Dr. Saikat Basu and Dr. Guan Pang on the project of Topological-Aware Loss Function for Detecting Linear Structures from Image.
+I am going to submit our results to CVPR 2020."

 [[experience]]
   title = "Undergraduate Research Student"